Configuration¶

 Enable client logging |

 Zero overhead if the client hasn't subscribed via logging/setLevel.
-When active, log messages report semantic cache hits/misses, enrichment timing, and cross-injection decisions.
+When active, log messages report semantic cache hits/misses, enrichment timing, and cross-enrichment decisions.

 Elicitation Configuration¶